nimishakarnatak/AVA-extension/README.md

-# Screen Recorder Chrome Extension
+# AVA User Study Extension

 A Chrome extension for screen recording with ethical user interaction tracking.